ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

     * rolodex access token - as returned from the "rolodex access" request
     * Proof of 'rolodex access secret' - proof required to validate that the 'identity access secret' is known, proof = hmac(`<rolodex-access-secret>`, "rolodex-access-validate:" + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<rolodex-access-token>` + ":rolodex-namespace-grant-challenge-validate")
     * Expiry of the proof for the 'rolodex access secret' - a window in which access secret proof is considered valid
-  * Grant service challenge as issued by the lockbox service bundled with signature as returned from the namespace grant service
+  * Grant service challenge as issued by the rolodex service bundled with signature as returned from the namespace grant service

 ### Returns